 In this interactive seminar, nonprofit leadership expert, Mia Ellis, will lead participants through research-backed processes of managing energy for high performance and strategies to integrate new behaviors into organizational culture that lead to more sustainable and effective ways of working.
 We will counter the belief that better “time management” will fix the never-ending list of important work and to-do’s.
 Instead we will look at how mission-driven leaders can become laser-focused on how and where they expend their energy, and how the use of strategic rest and recovery leads to higher output and outcomes.

-Luana Nelson-Brown, Iowa Coalition for Collective Change - Stay tuned!
+Alex Nassif & Olivia Samples, Iowa Coalition for Collective Change

 2811 E 14th StDes Moines